microsoft/azure-pipelines-yaml/design/pipeline-caching.md

 As a result we will automatically scope caches to the branch that they are running against.
 The caches will also be hierarchical so a feature branch will be able to get a hit on the master, but when populatingn the cache in the ```saveCache:``` step, the contents of that cache won't be used on the master build.

 For PR builds, the PR build will use the cache of the branch it is merging into or from with preference been given to the branch it is merging from.
-Once again, the PR build itself will not be able to add content to the scope of the branch being merged into to avoid cache attack vectors.
+At this stage, PR builds, regardless of whether they are from a branch within the repo or from a forked clone will not be able to store content in the cache.

 ### Cache Expiry